 Retirement Programs.
 The District participates in the State Teachers Retirement System ("STRS").
 This plan covers all full-time certificated employees.
 Pursuant to Education Code sections 22950 and 22951, the District's contribution rate is 8.25% of the total creditable compensation earned by each employee enrolled in STRS.
 In order to receive STRS benefits, an employee must be at least 55 years old and have provided five years of service to State public schools.
 The District's annual contributions to STRS for the fiscal years ending June 30, 2009, 2010 and 2011 were \$9,485,900, \$8,846,010 and \$8,409,803, respectively, totaling 100% of the required contributions for each year.
-In the 2011-12 Estimated Actuals, the District estimates that its contribution to STRS for fiscal year 2011-12 will be \$8,463,809.
-In the 2012-13 District Budget, the District projects that its contribution to STRS will be \$8,384,055 for fiscal year 2012-13.
+In the Second Interim Report, the District estimates that its contribution to STRS for fiscal year 2011-12 will be approximately \$8,574,540.

 The District also participates in the State Public Employees Retirement System ("PERS").
 This plan covers all classified personnel who are employed more than four hours per day.
 Unlike the STRS employer contribution rate, which is fixed by statute, the PERS rate varies and during the last five (5) fiscal years has ranged from 9.1% to 10.7% of the total creditable compensation earned by each employee enrolled in PERS.
 In order to receive PERS benefits, an employee must be at least 50 years old and have provided five years of creditable service in PERS.
 The District's annual contributions to PERS for the fiscal years ending June 30, 2009, 2010 and 2011 were \$3,669,145, \$3,343,635 and \$3,775,389, respectively, totaling 100% of the required contributions for each year.
-In the 2011-12 Estimated Actuals, the District estimates that its contribution to PERS for fiscal year 2011-12 will be \$3,926,625 and budgets \$4,357,457 for fiscal year 2012-13.
+In the Second Interim Report, the District estimates that its contribution to PERS for fiscal year 2011-12 will be approximately \$4,088,347.